 Providing a Stable Ride for More Than a Decade

 For the past decade Link’s UltraRide air suspension system has been the leading air suspension system for Type 1 emergency vehicles.
 Not only does UltraRide provide a smooth ride for ambulance occupants, it allows the vehicle to kneel so EMS personnel can load and offload patients, while quickly returning to ride height once the doors close.
-And unlike other systems that often use the shock absorber that came with the vehicle, all UltraRide packages come with shock absorber we’ve designed especially for Type 1 vehicles.
+And unlike other systems that often use the shock absorber that came with the vehicle, all UltraRide suspension come with shock absorber we’ve designed especially for Type 1 vehicles.

-Feedback and Impressions on New UltraRide
+Feedback and Impressions on UltraRide

 - Greater stability and better vehicle traction – drivers won’t feel the sway of a big bulky box on the back as they maneuver through traffic.